-Therefore, foreign businessmen should have a clearly written and signed (preferably in Chinese and preferably sealed) contract with the Chinese manufactures.
-In addition, do due diligence and verify the certification-number with the website of the third party who issued the doc can also help businessmen to avoid risks in China.
+Therefore, foreign businessmen should have a clearly written and signed (preferably in Chinese and preferably sealed) contract with the Chinese manufacturing companies.
+In addition, do due diligence and verification of the third party’s certification number who issued the doc can also help businessmen avoid risks in China.

 – Create a team

 – Identify the root cause

 – Correct the problem and establish quality control

 I know this may sound silly, but it does enhance the quality of the products and gives customers confidence.